rezaulhreza/weather-app-react/README.md

 # weather-app-react

 Previously I have created an Weather app with JavaScript.
-But this one is built with Reaat JS
+But this one is built with React JS